-Most of the film’s drama stems from the strained relationship between Curt and the old fashioned Rick.
-Curt appears childlike and completely reliant on those around him to produce the concepts he desires.
-Practically an elementary school entrepreneur, Rick sees straight through Curt’s bravado (or lack there of) but with no other options Rick is forced into attempting the rocket-powered belt.
-When the belt starts to show actual potential, Curt buckles under the pressure and does what he does best, messes everything up.
+Most of the film’s drama stems from the strained relationship between Curt and the old-fashioned Rick.
+Curt appears childlike and utterly reliant on those around him to produce his desired concepts.
+Practically an elementary school entrepreneur, Rick sees straight through Curt’s bravado (or lack thereof), but with no other options, Rick gets forced into attempting the rocket-powered belt.
+When the belt starts to show actual potential, Curt buckles under pressure and does what he does best, mess everything up.

 Paul Giamatti has become another go-to actor to fill various parts in small independent films, gracing “Cold Souls” just a year following “Pretty Bird.”
 Seeing how the small film (turned cult classic) “Sideways” helped Giamatti’s storied career, Giamatti is a man that can fill just about any part in a movie and appear perfectly natural, consistently delivering a spot-on performance.